 I assume that micro partitions will not be deleted immediately but will remain available for the Time Travel feature for a while.

-At the moment I am missing more details about the implementation in Snowflake.
-But I will stay on it and will inform you as soon as I know more!
+Currently, I am missing more details about the implementation in Snowflake.
+But I will stay on it and inform you as soon as I know more!